Day 1 You'll See:

 The Lone Star state’s vibrant cultural collage is a hard thing to miss.
-That said, you may want a little help defining your experience as a traveler in this big ol’ melting pot, and that’s where the popular and family - friendly Institute of Texan Cultures steps up as a fantastic tool and wonderful learning encounter, helping student groups of all ages gain fresh, original insight into the contributions and influences of 26 ethnic groups across the state through its variety of fascinating exhibits and hands-on activities.
+That said, you may want a little help defining your experience as a traveler in this big ol’ melting pot, and that’s where the popular and family-friendly Institute of Texan Cultures steps up as a fantastic tool and wonderful learning encounter, helping student groups of all ages gain fresh, original insight into the contributions and influences of 26 ethnic groups across the state through its variety of fascinating exhibits and hands-on activities.

 Market Square - El Mercado

 A highlight of any San Antonio excursion, a trip to Market Square - called El Mercado by the locals - is a veritable Southwestern feast for the senses!
 This traditional historic shopping district in Downtown San Antonio is the largest Mexican shopping center in the city and a popular cultural events venue.
-You and your fellow touristas will find everything from soup to nuts – or sombreros, sweets and classic mariachi bands – on its charming cobblestone streets.
+You and your fellow touristas will find everything from soup to nuts – or sombreros, sweets, and classic mariachi bands – on its charming cobblestone streets.

 Spanish Governor's Palace

 A visit to this cherished early-18th century National Historic Landmark treats student groups to a look at the last visual remnants of the Presidio San Antonio de Béjar, traditionally known as the Spanish Governor’s Palace - the original comandancia for the captains of the military garrison when Texas was under Spanish rule.
-Tour its ten rooms – including a Captain’s office, a living area, a children’s bedroom and a kitchen - furnished with fine Spanish Colonial period pieces and wander its beautiful, masterfully landscaped courtyards.
+Tour its ten rooms – including a Captain’s office, a living area, a children’s bedroom, and a kitchen - furnished with fine Spanish Colonial period pieces and wander its beautiful, masterfully landscaped courtyards.

 Alamo Ghost Hunt

 For a chilling twist to your grand San Antonio adventure, why not round up your student group and head for the night streets and back alleys for a rousingly terrifying 90 minutes of wickedly dark history?
-Stand in the very place where men, women and children were beheaded “just for fun.”
+Stand in the very place where men, women, and children were beheaded “just for fun.”
 Visit the site of San Antonio’s most gruesome murder, a haunted palace, a jail where a vicious child killer met “justice” and a site where victims are buried in the floor and entombed in the walls!
 Come along and join the Alamo City team on a spirit-spotting foray into the most notoriously haunted locations in San Antonio on this popular ghost tour.

 Six Flags Texas

-An awesome amusement park extravaganza at the 200 acre Six Flags Fiesta, San Antonio's biggest, most popular themed attraction featuring dozens of thrill rides, shows, and activities; the world is your oyster, and the day is yours!
+An awesome amusement park extravaganza at the 200 acres Six Flags Fiesta, San Antonio's biggest, most popular themed attraction featuring dozens of thrill rides, shows, and activities; the world is your oyster, and the day is yours!